Travel guide

 Photo: Arnold Nagy · Pexels

 On the surface, London has excellent 4G and 5G coverage.
-Travel eSIMs connect to major British operators (EE, Vodafone UK, O2, Three), so you'll have plenty of signal in the city center, tourist areas, and residential areas.
+Travel eSIMs connect to major British operators (EE, Vodafone UK, O2, Three), so in the city center, tourist areas, and residential neighborhoods, you'll have plenty of coverage.
 Around the London Eye, Camden, Notting Hill, or the City, you'll browse without problems, with speed for maps, streaming, and video calls.

-The point to consider is the Underground (Tube).
-Deep tunnels historically had no signal, although Transport for London is rolling out 4G/5G coverage on more and more lines and platforms.
-Today, there's signal at many stations and sections, but don't assume you'll have data for the entire underground journey.
-The practical solution: download your route on Citymapper or Google's offline map before going underground, and reply to messages when you come to the surface.
-On double-decker buses, however, you're at street level, and coverage is continuous, so they're a great way to get around without losing connection.
+The point to consider is the subway (Tube).
+Deep tunnels historically had no signal, although Transport for London is deploying 4G/5G coverage on more and more lines and platforms.
+Today, there's signal in many stations and sections, but don't assume you'll have data throughout your underground journey.
+The practical solution: download your route on Citymapper or Google's offline map before going underground, and respond to messages when you come to the surface.
+On double-decker buses, however, you're at street level and coverage is continuous, so they're a great way to get around without losing connection.
 Outside London, if your plan covers the entire UK, you'll remain connected on your way to Windsor, Oxford, or even Scotland if you extend your trip.

 Data at Heathrow, Gatwick, and other airports

-The big advantage of an eSIM is that you arrive connected.
-As soon as your phone connects to the British network upon landing, you have data without looking for Wi-Fi or buying anything: you can order an Uber, check the train to the city center, or let people know you've arrived without any hassle.
-London has several airports, and each one reaches the center differently, so having data from minute one saves you trouble:
+The great advantage of an eSIM is that you arrive connected.
+As soon as your mobile connects to the British network upon landing, you already have data without looking for Wi-Fi or buying anything: you can order an Uber, check the train to the city center, or announce that you've arrived without any hassle.
+London has several airports, and each gets to the city center differently, so having data from minute one saves you trouble:

-• Gatwick (LGW): to the south, connected by Gatwick Express and trains to the center.
-Useful for checking your ticket and platform from your phone.
+• Gatwick (LGW): to the south, connected by the Gatwick Express and trains to the city center.
+It's useful to check your ticket and platform from your phone.

-• Stansted (STN) and Luton (LTN): those used by low-cost airlines.
-Further away, with buses and trains that should be booked on the go.
+• Stansted (STN) and Luton (LTN): for low-cost airlines.
+Further away, with buses and trains that are best booked on the go.

 • London City (LCY): the most central, ideal if you're on business.

-All of them offer free Wi-Fi, but it usually requires registration and doesn't cover you on the train or in a taxi.
-With the eSIM already activated, you don't have to worry: you leave the terminal browsing as if you were at home.
-Just make sure to activate data roaming in the eSIM line settings before taking off so it connects automatically upon arrival.
+All of them have free Wi-Fi, but it usually requires registration and doesn't cover you on the train or in a taxi.
+With an activated eSIM, you don't have to worry: you leave the terminal browsing as if you were at home.
+Just make sure to activate data roaming in the eSIM line settings before taking off so that it connects automatically upon arrival.

-Many people think, "I'll just use the hotel Wi-Fi, and that's it."
-It works for the night, but it leaves you without a connection precisely when you need it most: on the street, on the Tube, looking for a restaurant or museum.
+Many people think "I'll just use the hotel Wi-Fi."
+That works for the night, but it leaves you without a connection exactly when you need it most: on the street, on the subway, looking for a restaurant or a museum.
 London's public Wi-Fi exists, but it's slow, requires registration, and is unreliable for maps or payments.
 An eSIM gives you data with you at all times, not just when you're sitting in the lobby.

-The other classic alternative is portable Wi-Fi (pocket Wi-Fi): a device you rent and carry with you.
+The other classic alternative is portable Wi-Fi (pocket Wi-Fi): a small device that you rent and carry with you.
 It works, but it has drawbacks compared to an eSIM: it's another gadget to carry, with its own battery that runs out, you have to pick it up and return it, and if someone moves away from the group, they lose connection.
-An eSIM is inside your phone, takes up no space, and there's nothing to return when you get back.
-For a short trip to London, portable Wi-Fi is unlikely to be worth it.
-If you want the details, compare eSIM vs. portable Wi-Fi.
+An eSIM goes inside your phone, takes up no space, and you don't have to return anything when you come back.
+For a short trip to London, it's unlikely that portable Wi-Fi will be worth it.
+If you're debating between an eSIM and a physical chip or pocket Wi-Fi, compare the options in international chip vs eSIM.

 How to activate your eSIM before flying

-The best thing about an eSIM is that you can get everything ready from your sofa at home, using your Wi-Fi, without rushing.
-You buy the UK plan, receive a QR or a link, install it on your phone, and it's ready and waiting.
-The actual activation of the data happens automatically when you arrive in London and your phone picks up the British network; until then, you continue with your normal Spanish SIM.
+The best thing about eSIM is that you can get everything ready from your couch at home, with your Wi-Fi, without rushing.
+You buy the UK plan, receive a QR or a link, install it on your phone, and it's already waiting for you.
+The actual data activation happens automatically when you arrive in London and your phone connects to the British network; until then, you continue with your normal Spanish SIM.

 The step-by-step process is simple:

-1. Check that your phone is eSIM compatible (almost all iPhones from the XS onwards and most recent mid-to-high-end Android phones are).
+1. Check that your phone is eSIM compatible (almost all iPhones since the XS and most recent mid-to-high-end Android phones are).

-2. Buy the UK eSIM before traveling and receive the QR by email.
+2. Buy the UK eSIM before you travel and receive the QR by email.

 3. Install it from your phone's settings by scanning the QR, using your home Wi-Fi.
-Here's the step-by-step tutorial for installing an eSIM.
+Here's a step-by-step tutorial for installing an eSIM.

 4. Upon landing in London, select the eSIM as your data line and activate data roaming on that line.

-5. Done: you're browsing without touching your Spanish tariff.
+5. Done: you're browsing without touching your Spanish plan.
 The whole process takes about 1 minute.

 A tip: install the eSIM the night before your flight and give it a clear label ("London").
 That way, when you arrive, you just have to select it and activate the data.
-If you're also traveling through continental Europe on the same trip, check out the 30-day Europe eSIM plans, although remember that the UK is usually separate, and a plan that includes it is advisable.
+If you're also going to move around continental Europe on the same trip, check out the eSIM plans for Europe, although remember that the UK is usually separate and it's advisable to contract it separately.

-Yes, at many stations and sections, because Transport for London is rolling out mobile coverage across the network.
-But in some deep tunnels, there may still be no signal.
-The practical thing to do is to download your route on Citymapper or Google Maps before going underground and check messages when you come to the surface.
+In many stations and sections, yes, because Transport for London is deploying mobile coverage across the network.
+However, in some deep tunnels, there may still be no signal.
+The practical approach is to download your route on Citymapper or Google Maps before going underground and check messages when you come to the surface.

 How many GB do I need for a 3-5 day trip to London?

-Can I use my Spanish tariff in London without paying more?
+Can I use my Spanish plan in London without paying extra?

 It depends on your operator.
-After Brexit, the UK left European roaming, so many tariffs no longer cover London for free and charge per day or per usage.
-Check your plan before traveling; if it charges, a local eSIM will be much cheaper and have a fixed price.
+After Brexit, the UK left European roaming, so many plans no longer cover London for free and charge per day or per usage.
+Check your plan before traveling; if it charges, a local eSIM is much cheaper and has a fixed price.

-Yes, as long as you have installed the eSIM before your flight and activated data roaming on that line.
-As soon as your phone connects to the British network upon landing, you're browsing without looking for Wi-Fi or buying anything at the airport.
+Yes, provided you have installed the eSIM before your flight and activate data roaming on that line.
+As soon as your mobile connects to the British network upon landing, you'll be able to browse without looking for Wi-Fi or buying anything at the airport.

 Does the UK eSIM also cover Scotland and Wales?

 Most UK plans cover the entire island: England, Scotland, Wales, and Northern Ireland.
-If your route includes Edinburgh or the Welsh countryside, check that the plan specifies "United Kingdom" in full and not just London or England.
+If your route passes through Edinburgh or the Welsh countryside, check that the plan specifies "United Kingdom" in full and not just London or England.

-Most recent phones are: iPhones from the XS onwards, current Google Pixels, and a large part of the mid-to-high-end range of Samsung, Xiaomi, or Motorola.
-You can check in your settings by looking for the option to add an eSIM or mobile plan, or by consulting the list of compatible models.
+Most recent phones are: iPhones since the XS, current Google Pixel phones, and a large portion of Samsung's, Xiaomi's, or Motorola's mid-to-high-end range.
+You can check in the settings by looking for the option to add an eSIM or mobile plan, or by consulting the list of compatible models.

 Conclusion

-For a trip to London, an eSIM solves your connection without drama: you arrive browsing, avoid post-Brexit roaming, and only need 2-5 GB for a long weekend.
-Install it at home, activate it upon landing, and move around the City, the Tube, and the airports with data always at hand.
+For a trip to London, an eSIM solves your connection issues without drama: you arrive browsing, avoid post-Brexit roaming, and only need 2-5 GB for a long weekend.
+Install it at home, activate it upon landing, and move around the City, the subway, and the airports with data always on hand.
 Get your UK eSIM ready before you fly and land in London already connected, in just 1 minute.

 Marc González Sáez